open-resources/physics_bank/content/public/019.Magnetism/Magnetic Force/Wire and loop/Wire and loop.md

 Find an expression for the magnitude of the force on the rectangular loop due to the magnetic field of the wire.

-You may copy and paste the Greek character Î¼0 into you symbolic expression.
+You may copy and paste the Greek character μ0 into you symbolic expression.
-Use `pi` to represent Ï.
+Use `pi` to represent π.

 ### Answer Section